Ccharliiee/GithubExercise/gradpro.md

 sum x_i \neq i0 \leq ((d-2) + 2/(k+2) )x<sub>i0</sub> + k(1 - 2/k+2)   for i0 =1….d
 a1 = - (-d+2 - 2/(k+2)) a2

-10. if no in 8, check decomposation number, if > 1,move it to nonVerteices, do 6
+10 . if no in 9, check decomposation number, if > 1,move it to nonVerteices,
+do 6

+**check decomposation**

+we decompose the starting vertex (maintain list of dcomposition/eps of starting vertex), than add edges(e_l， store the points with eps:
+5 choose 1 5 choose 2 5 choose 3 5 choose 4 5 choose 5),
+We store the index as key,eps value as value in a dict) and check the eps sum from d choose 2 to d choose d